furins/ferrara-ebraica/content/musica.en.md

 next: "/"
 prev: "/"
 ---
+# Traditional songs

-The music broadcast in this room is a collection based on traditional melodies for the wedding ceremony in the Jewish Community of Ferrara.
+The music in this web page offer an insight of the music of the Jewish tradition of Ferrara accompanying the wedding ceremony.
 All elaborations and recordings by Enrico Fink.

 ## *Baruch abba* (Psalms, 118:26-29)
 Traditional melody from Ferrara.
 This is the hymn traditionally sung as the couple approaches the chuppah.